Chhattisgarh State Information Commission -

 Mr. A.K.
 Vijayvargiya served as the first Chief Information Commissioner of the Chhattisgarh State Information Commission from 07.11.2005 to 06.11.2010.
 Mr. Serjius Minj served as the second Chief Information Commissioner of the C.G.
 S.I.C. since 01st April, 2011.
 Thereafter, after successfully completing his tenure, he retired on 15th March, 2016.
 Shri M. K. Raut joined the State Chief Information Commissioner from 13th December, 2017.

-Mr. A. K. Singh joined the Commission from 05th August,2014 and Mr. Mohan Rao Pawar joined the Commission from 29th October,2015 and Shri Ashok Kumar Agrawal joined the Commission from 24th November, 2017 respectively.
+Mr. A. K. Singh joined the Commission from 05th August, 2014, Mr. Mohan Rao Pawar joined the Commission from 29th October, 2015 and Shri Ashok Kumar Agrawal joined the Commission from 24th November, 2017 respectively.
 Currently, the Chhattisgarh Information Commission is a four-member body.

 Video Conferencing facility is also available at the Chhattisgarh Information Commission.
 This facilitates hearing of cases by the Chief Information Commissioner and the State Information Commissioner through video conferencing at the Commission Office itself.